dynatrace-oss/terraform-provider-dynatrace/docs/data-sources/azure_supported_services.md

 # dynatrace_azure_supported_services (Data Source)

-The AWS supported service data source queries for a full list of all supported services.
+The Azure supported service data source queries for a full list of all supported services.

 ## Example Usage